 Children should have a cold drink as part of their packed lunch, which needs to be kept in a carton or tight-lidded flask or beaker.
 Fizzy drinks, cans and glass bottles are not permitted.
 This drink is for lunchtime only.
 If a child wants a drink during the rest of the day, a separate bottle of water should be provided

 Any cutlery that is needed should be provided in the lunch box but in emergencies school will provide forks and spoons.
-All food and wrappers left from a packed lunch should be kept in the lunch box and emptied at home in the evening.
+All food and wrappers left from a packed lunch can be put into the bins provided on each table in the dining hall.